-- In 2017, Port Stockholm had scheduled a total of 270 cruise ship calls and a record number of visiting cruise tourists - 650,000, or an increase of 30% over 2016.
+In 2017, the port handled 263 cruise ship calls (including 73 turnarounds) and ~600,000 cruise tourists (22% increase over 2016).
 The season started on April 30.
-During the 2017 season, in Stockholm were homeported 75 cruise vessels (for roundtrip departures / turnaround operations).
-On these liners, passengers often spend an extra day / night in the city which further benefits its tourist industry.
-Cruise passenger spending in Stockholm is estimated at around EUR 63 million.
+During season 2017, in Stockholm were homeported 73 vessels (for roundtrip cruise departures/turnaround operations).
+On homeported liners, passengers often spend an extra day/night in the city, which further benefits local tourism industry.
+Cruise passenger spending in Stockholm is estimated at around EUR 62 million.
 Maiden port calls were done by Norwegian Getaway (port's largest ship so far), MSC Fantasia and Saga Sapphire.
+2017 was also reported as a record year for port's freight shipping volumes (both RoRo ships and container ships) - total 9,6 million tons of cargo (7% increase over 2016's 9,01 million tons).
+The flow of TEUs (containers) between Sweden and different continents, primarily Asia, is also increasing.
+The number of TEUs handled by Port Stockholm increased 11% (over 2016) up to 60,000 TEUs.

 Stockholm cruise terminal